No Bake Snickerdoodle Energy Bites

 Food processor- if you don’t have a food processor, you could also use a high-quality blender for these no bake energy bites.

-You may need to work in bigger batches to ensure that all of the ingredients are thoroughly chopped and blended, otherwise, you may end up with large chunks of dates and/or cashew in your dough.
+You may need to work in bigger batches to ensure that all of the ingredients are thoroughly chopped and blended, otherwise, you may end up with large chunks of dates and/or cashews in your dough.

 Cookie dough scoop- optional, but I love using it to make them all the same size and visually more appealing.